Brotherhood of the Wolf: Plot

 During the French Revolution, Marquis d'Apcher writes his memoirs in his castle.
-He recounts to 1764, when a mysterious beast terrorized the county, or historical area, of Gévaudan.
-Grégoire de Fronsac, a knight and the royal naturalist of King Louis XV of France, and his Iroquois companion Mani, arrive to capture the beast.
+He recounts his experiences in 1764, when a mysterious beast terrorized the county, or historical area, of Gévaudan.
+Grégoire de Fronsac, a knight and the royal naturalist of King Louis XV, and his Iroquois companion Mani, arrive to capture the beast.
 Fronsac becomes interested in Marianne de Morangias, the daughter of a local count, whose brother, Jean-François, was also an avid hunter and a world traveller, whose arm was mangled and rendered useless while overseas.
 Fronsac is also intrigued by Sylvia, an Italian courtesan at the local brothel.

 While investigating another victim, Fronsac finds a fang made of steel.
 A traumatized child witness swears that the beast is controlled by what seems to be a human master.
-As the investigation proves unfruitful, the king's weapons master, Lord de Beauterne, arrives to put an end to the beast, and Fronsac is sent back in Paris.
+As the investigation proves unfruitful, the king's weapons master, Lord de Beauterne, arrives to put an end to the beast, and Fronsac is sent back to Paris.
 He realizes that the beast is actually an instrument of a secret society: The Brotherhood of the Wolf, which is working to undermine public confidence in the king and ultimately take over the country.
 Back in Gévaudan, the attacks by the real beast continue, and Fronsac returns to put an end to the beast's killings.
 At a secret rendezvous with Marianne, they are attacked by the beast, where it mysteriously refrains from attacking her.

 Fronsac, Mani, and a young Marquis set out into the forest and set up an array of traps to capture the beast; it is severely injured but escapes.
 Mani sets off alone in pursuit, where he finds a catacomb used as the beast's holding pen, inhabited by the Brotherhood.
 Outnumbered, Mani is shot and killed.
 Fronsac discovers Mani's body and performs an autopsy, finding a silver bullet—Jean-François' signature choice of ammunition.
 In a fit of rage, a vengeful Fronsac goes to the catacombs and slaughters many members, but is overpowered by the local authorities and imprisoned.